aws-samples/hyperledger-on-kubernetes/workshop-remote-peer/README.md

 return the latest marble owners.

 When we say 'run a query', we really mean 'execute chaincode that queries the world state'.
 In Fabric, chaincode executes inside a Docker container.
-The first time you run chaincode it may take a few seconds as the Docker container that hosts the chaincode is downloaded and created.
+The first time you run chaincode it may take around 30 seconds as the Docker container that hosts the chaincode is downloaded and created.

 ```bash